The ultimate guide to student bills

 If you plan on watching any live TV you will need to get your hands on a TV licence.
-It’s worth knowing that you don’t need a licence for watching catch-up TV on BBC iPlayer as well, although there is a loophole that means most students don't have to pay up – find out more here.
+It’s worth knowing that you now also need to have a licence to watch catch-up TV on BBC iPlayer as well, although there is a loophole that means most students don't have to pay up – find out more here.

 A TV licence for a colour TV is currently £147 for the year.